function-store/FunctionStore_tools/README.md

 Individual `.tox` files can be found in the [modules/suspects/FunctionStore_tools](https://github.com/function-store/FunctionStore_tools/tree/main/modules/suspects/FunctionStore_tools) folder.
 Please note that some modules expect the presence of others in order to work, but many of these should work individually also.

-There is a `FNS_TDDefault_2023.toe` project file for you to quickly test the tools, or use as a default startup project file.
+There is a `FNS_TDDefault_2023.toe` project file for you to quickly test the tools, or use as a default startup project file!

 ---